The Pros and Cons of Metal Roofing

 1. Long-Lasting and Durable

 Metal roofs have incredible longevity.
 A standard metal roof will last between 40 to 80 years, while a copper roof can last 70 or more.
-Metal is designed to withstand years of weathering without needing replacement.
+Coldstream Exteriors’ metal roofs are designed to withstand years of weathering without needing a roof replacement in Cincinnati.

 This decades-long life span is why many homeowners make the switch to metal after their asphalt roof needs replacing.
 Asphalt roofs only last 20 to 30 years, and the shingles need occasional replacing even before then.